khoslaventures/proj1-ror/answers.md

 Personally, I don't like naming pokemon since they constantly say their own name and that pretty much always fits.

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+I passed a path to redirect_to.
+The path needed the trainer's id to decide which trainer show page to direct to.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.